carlos-afonso/COVID-19/README.md

 It's important to keep the following points in mind when looking at the data/plots below about the COVID-19 situation in NYC:

-* The data is from the [COVID-19 Daily Data Summary](https://www1.nyc.gov/assets/doh/downloads/pdf/imm/covid-19-daily-data-summary.pdf){:target="&#95;blank" rel="noopener"} updates from the New York City Health Department.
+* The data is collected from the "COVID-19 Daily Data Summary" updates available in the [NYC Health COVID-19 webpage](https://www1.nyc.gov/site/doh/covid/covid-19-main.page){:target="&#95;blank" rel="noopener"}.

 * The data in preliminary and subject to change as cases continue to be investigated.

 * The data includes all cases treated in NYC, regardless of residence status (i.e., it includes cases in NYC residents and foreign residents treated in NYC facilities).
+  * Currently, the data does not include a breakdown by residence status.
+So, we don't really know how many cases are NYC residents.
+However, earlier versions of the data included this residence status breakdown and the large majority of the cases were in NYC residents.
+So, it's reasonable to assume that, for the current data, the large majority of the cases are NYC residents.

-* Usually, the data is updated daily, up to twice a day, once in the morning (11 am) and once in the evening (7 pm).
-This webpage is updated every evening, with the evening (7 pm) data update, so that the plots show the data as of the end of the day.
+* NYC Health usually updates the data twice a day, once in the morning (11 am) and once in the evening (7 pm).
+This webpage is updated once a day, in the evening (with the evening, 7 pm, data update), so that the plots show the data as of the end of the day.
 Each plot explicitly states the date/time of the data being displayed.

 ### NYC latest numbers